soy-russ-bp/proyecto_poo/README.md

 Furthermore, after careful evaluation, we decided to adjust the direction of our project while maintaining the same vision but addressing the problem differently.
 Although our initial aspiration was to develop a complete translator, we realized that more time was needed to achieve that goal.
 Therefore, for this stage, ARJE, instead of being an interpreter, will function as a dedicated trainer to teach the [sign language alphabet]().
 This way, you can ensure effective learning.

-Finally, as expected, due to the aforementioned changes, many artifacts had to evolve, such as [functional requirements](), [user stories & acceptance criteria](), and the [class diagram]().
-(We only draw a representation of the class diagram of the MVC pattern used in our project, we do not draw the classes of the connection between C# and Python used so that the python libraries can be programmed in c# and they work on Windows and MacOs.)
+Finally, as expected, due to the aforementioned changes, many artifacts had to evolve, such as [functional requirements](), [user stories & acceptance criteria](), and the [class diagram]() (We only draw a representation of the class diagram of the MVC pattern used in our project, the classes of the connection between C# and Python were not drawn, the ones used so that the [MediaPipe Hands](https://mediapipe.readthedocs.io/en/latest/solutions/hands.html) model could be used in C#.
+The project supports Windows and MacOS.

 ---